Chris Nilan: Playing career

 Nilan was selected 231st overall in the 1978 NHL Entry Draft, and was best known as a tough-guy for the Montreal Canadiens in the mid 1980s.
 One of only nine players in National Hockey League (NHL) history to have recorded more than 3,000 career penalty minutes, he holds the records of highest penalty minute average per game at 4.42 minutes per game, the most penalty minutes in a single playoff season at 141, as well as the record for most penalties in a single game; on March 31, 1991, when the Hartford Whalers visited Nilan's Bruins, Nilan was assessed a record ten penalties: six minors, two majors, one misconduct and one game misconduct, for a total of 42 penalty minutes.

 Seriously hobbled by repeated injuries, Nilan missed over two hundred games in his final five seasons, and would only play as many as 50 games twice in his final four seasons.
-He retired after the 1992 season.
+He retired after the 1991–92 season.
 Highlights of his career include winning the Stanley Cup in 1986 with the Canadiens, being named to Team USA for the 1987 Canada Cup, and his controversial selection to the 1991 NHL All-Star Game by his then-coach Mike Milbury (Nilan missed the game with a broken left ankle), which led to changes in how players are selected for all-star games.

 Post career

 Nilan returned to the Boston area and went into the insurance business after retirement.
 He spent three years as community relations consultant for John Hancock Insurance before returning to hockey as a coach.
 He was initially hired as an assistant coach of the New Jersey Devils on August 3, 1995, and remained in that position until May 1996, before becoming a head coach for the Chesapeake Icebreakers of the ECHL.

 Nilan was married to Karen Stanley in 1981.
 They were divorced in 2006.
 They have two daughters, Colleen and Tara, and one son, Christopher.
 Karen was a daughter of Theresa Stanley, who was one of notorious crime boss Whitey Bulger's girlfriends.

 Today Nilan talks openly about his past problems with alcohol and prescription drugs, as well as battling a heroin addiction.
 He is involved in numerous social and charitable causes.
 Nilan also speaks to local students in Montreal about learning from his life experiences and mistakes.

 Nilan lived in Oregon for two years, where he met his current girlfriend, Jaime Holtz (who is originally from Kailua-Kona, Hawaii).
-Chris moved back to Montreal with Jaime in 2011, and they currently reside in Dorval.
+Chris moved back to Montreal with Jaime in 2011, and they currently reside in Montreal.

 He began hosting his own program, Off the Cuff on TSN Radio 690 Montreal, on March 18, 2013, after being a daily phone-in guest on Melnick in the Afternoon for a number of months.
-He is on the air from noon to 3:00 p.m. weekdays local time, also streaming live online.
+The show aired from noon to 3:00 p.m. weekdays local time, also streamed live online.
 In 2022, he was fired from his Off the Cuff hosting position by Bell Media after he refused to get vaccinated against COVID-19.